 I always intend to put my tennis balls back into the canister when I’m done playing.
 I think I even succeeded once.
 You’d think that they would be fine rolling around in my gym bag but you’d be wrong.
 I can play half a dozen matches and my balls still look new.
 After a couple days in my gym bag though?
 Not so much.

 Call me crazy but dirty tennis balls play differently than clean ones.
 As they come in contact with dust, mud, and other particles and get dirty they bounce differently, fly differently, etc. Not to mention that I don’t love to catch and hold dirty balls.

 However, instead of relegating my dirty tennis balls to my dog or kids (they both love them), I figured it was probably in the best interest of myself and my wallet to try and clean them.
 The amount of money I can spend on tennis and badminton is limited (by my wife) so the longer I can use my balls, the more likely it is that I can get a new racquet!

-Now, there is a very obvious way to clean tennis balls effectively.
-You could get a ball washer.
-However, such things are not only expensive, but space consuming.
+Now, there are several other ways to clean tennis balls effectively.
+For example, you could get a ball washer.
+However, such things are not only expensive but space-consuming.
 I just want to know how to clean tennis balls, not dedicate a corner of my garage to the process and start a side hustle.